openshift/training/beta-3-setup.md

     sed -i -e "s/^enabled=1/enabled=0/" /etc/yum.repos.d/epel.repo

+There's currently a bug in the latest Ansible version, so we need to use a slightly older one.
 Install the packages for Ansible:

     yum --enablerepo=epel -y install https://kojipkgs.fedoraproject.org//packages/ansible/1.8.4/1.el7/noarch/ansible-1.8.4-1.el7.noarch.rpm